sertxudeveloper/Lyra/Lyra Documentation.md

 # API Documentation
 #### (need update before release)
-In this section of the documentation we're going to see how works and how to create some of the structures of Lyra.
+In this section of the documentation, we're going to see how works and how to create some of the structures of Lyra.

 ## Fields
-All the fields, except the Heading, extends the `SertxuDeveloper\Lyra\Fields\Field` abstract class, this class contains all the common methods and properties that all the fields needs to work.
+All the fields, except the Heading, extends the `SertxuDeveloper\Lyra\Fields\Field` abstract class, this class contains all the common methods and properties that all the fields need to work.

 ### Properties
 These are the properties of the fields: